"Read It Like You’re Dead Inside”

 So How Do We Actually Get There?

 A great read doesn’t just happen because the direction was spot on.
+More often than not, it occurs because someone behind the glass quietly bridges the gap.

-More often than not, it happens because someone behind the glass quietly bridges the gap between “Can you make it more magenta?” and something the talent can actually do.
+They translate vague requests like, “Can you make it more magenta?” into something the talent can actually do.

-Sometimes it’s a quiet eye-roll through the glass that lets the VO know they’re not the only one thinking “what the hell was that?”
+Sometimes it’s rephrasing a note so it actually makes sense.
+Sometimes it’s a quip that diffuses tension.
+Other times, it’s a quiet eye-roll through the glass.
+That lets the VO know they’re not the only one thinking, “What the hell was that?”

 That’s the bit no one talks about, but it’s often what gets the job done.

-If you’re working on a spot, campaign or longform piece and need someone who can keep the session on track, make the talent feel at ease, and get the read that actually delivers, I’d love to help.
+If you’re working on a spot, campaign, or long-form piece and need someone who can keep the session on track, make the talent feel at ease, and get the read that actually delivers, I’d love to help.

 Let’s have a chat: